If you have stale or leftover bread…like unwanted “ends”, turn them into a delicious gluten-free bread pudding!

 You are probably laughing when you read this…unless you have picky kids like I do :-).

 As I mentioned in another post, my kids won’t eat the ends of our gluten-free bread loaves.
 I hate to waste so I save the ends for months in my freezer.
 (I had saved so many that I was able to make a stuffing and this easy bread pudding recipe.)

-I wanted to make a bread pudding that was good enough to compete with the typical Thanksgiving/pumpkin desserts.
-Bread pudding just doesn’t sound as special as pumpkin pie….but don’t let the title of this dessert fool you.
+I wanted to make a simple gluten free bread pudding that was good enough to compete with the typical Thanksgiving/pumpkin desserts.
+Gluten Free Bread Pudding just doesn’t sound as special as pumpkin pie….but don’t let the title of this dessert fool you.

 (In case you are looking for more traditional desserts, check out this Ultimate Guide to Gluten-Free Pie or this Gluten-Free Carrot Cake with Cream Cheese Frosting.)

 What is the best gluten-free bread to make this bread pudding recipe?